 Hornets are attracted to light, water, and sugary substances.
 Most bald faced hornet traps are sticky or tacky.
 This means that once the hornets enter the trap, their legs and wings become covered in the sticky substance, thus immobilizing and trapping them.
 The trap itself is a sealed container from which the hornets cannot escape.
 Once the hornets are contained within the trap, they can be safely removed from your home.

 How to Get Rid of Bald Faced Hornet Nest

 To put it bluntly, it is extremely dangerous to attempt to get rid of a bald faced hornet’s nest yourself.
 If you are even slightly allergic to bee stings, one wrong move can cause the hornets to swarm and attack you.
 Hundreds of bees live inside a colony, and they send chemical messages to each other that they are in danger and need to defend the nest.
 Anaphylactic shock can occur within minutes.
 It is a much safer and more practical decision to have a professional pest control service remove the bald faced hornet’s nest for you.

 There are sprays designed to destroy bald faced hornet nests from the inside out while preserving the general structural integrity of the nest.
-In other words, the spray kills the hornets but leaves the nest itself virtually intact.
+In other words, the spray acts as a hornet killer but leaves the nest itself virtually intact.
 Please note that you should never attempt to spray a nest during the daytime.
 It is somewhat safer to attempt to spray a nest at night when the hornets are markedly less aggressive.
 At the same time, there still needs to be adequate light for you to be able to see what you’re doing.
 This further complicates the spraying process.
 Importantly, even at night, it is still dangerous to take on a bald faced hornet nest.